-Finding out you’re pregnant may be an incredibly exciting moment in your life, but there are times when seeing those two lines might also fill you with apprehension.
+Finding out you’re pregnant can be an incredibly exciting moment, but there are times when seeing those two lines might fill you with apprehension.

 In this article: 📝